pajaydev/ebay-node-api/README.md

 Join eBay developers program.
 Register your app here https://go.developer.ebay.com/quick-start-guide.

+If you using Sandbox environment, make sure to provide `env` variable in options as mentioned above.

 #### Options

 - `clientID` - Required(`String`) - Client Id key provided when you register in eBay developers program.
 - `limit` - optional(`Number`) - fetch items functionality - Number that limits the number of data you need in response.
 - `details` - optional(`Boolean`) - Get User Details functionality - true, if you need details about the user.
+- `env` - optional(`String`) - Environment, default value is PRODUCTION.

 ## Example